kalebp01/TrAIn/README.md

 Your directory should flow as follows:

-TrAIn primary folder with subfolder "static" and "main.py" alongside the Justinmind folder
+TrAIn primary folder with subfolder "static" and "main.py" alongside the "prototype" folder